Yvonne Mitchell: Acting

 She had several prominent film roles over the next three decades, winning a British Film Award for The Divided Heart (1954) and the Silver Bear for Best Actress at the 7th Berlin International Film Festival for Woman in a Dressing Gown (1957).
 She appeared as Mildred in the controversial film Sapphire (1959).

 Mitchell was voted 'Television Actress of the Year' for 1953 by the Daily Mail newspaper, mainly for her role as Cathy in the Nigel Kneale/Rudolph Cartier adaptation of Emily Brontë's novel Wuthering Heights.
 The next year, she appeared in another Kneale/Cartier literary adaptation in the role of Julia, with Peter Cushing as Winston Smith, in their adaptation of Nineteen Eighty-Four.

 She starred as Lea in the 1973 BBC TV production of Colette's Cheri.
 She continued to appear in television guest roles until the late 1970s, in series such as Out of the Unknown (in 1966); her final screen role was in the BBC science-fiction series 1990 (1977).

 Writing

 Outside acting, Mitchell was also an established author, writing several books for children and adults as well as winning awards for playwriting.
 Her plays include The Same Sky.
 She wrote an acclaimed biography of the French writer Colette, and her own autobiography was published in 1957.

 Personal life

 Mitchell was married to the journalist, film and theatre critic and novelist Derek Monsey (1921–1979) and they lived in a village in the south of France.

 Mitchell died of cancer, aged 63, in 1979.
 Monsey died the same year, roughly one month earlier.
-Their daughter Cordelia Monsey is a theatre director and a long-term associate of both Sir Peter Hall and Sir Trevor Nunn.
-Yvonne Mitchell's grandson is the drummer and violinist, Mitch McGugan.